-iOS 14 and Android 11 will be coming with a feature that allows you to capture screenshot by tapping the back of your phone without having to install any system or an installed application.
+iOS 14 and Android 11 will be coming with a feature that allows you to capture screenshots by tapping the back of your phone without having to install any system or an installed application.
 This is a better version of the previous way to capture screenshots by holding the rear fingerprint sensor on some supported devices.
-So In this post, we’ll show you how to take a photo by tapping the rear of your device the iPhone and Android way or your device not compatible with this feature.
+So In this post, we’ll show you how to take a photo by tapping the rear of your device the iPhone and Android way or your device is not compatible with this feature.

-This feature will be coming only on Android 11 device and also the latest iOS 14 devices, so this means Android 10 and lower devices like Android 7.0 will have to look for alternative ways or apps to do that.
+This feature will be coming only on Android 11 devices and also the latest iOS 14 devices, so this means Android 10 and lower devices like Android 7.0 will have to look for alternative ways or apps to do that.
 Fortunately, there is an Android app that does this called Tap, Tap Android app.
 It has a gesture feature that is able to accurately detect when you tap on your device Rear.

 The real benefit for this is to make image capture very easy, you do not have to tap the capture button on your device and this can be more useful if your phone is large, so you do not have to stretch your fingers while tying.
 So here’s how to do that manually using an application for Android.

 Guide to Capture screenshot by tapping the back

 With an Application called Tap, Tap Android app, you will be able to just double tap the back of your smartphone and your phone will capture a selfie or via the rear Camera.
 So below contains it’s features and guide on how to screenshot By Tapping the Back of your smartphone.

 Features & Change Log v0.10 – 10.1 Beta

 - A full rewrite of almost all of the behind the scenes of the app, which should be more stable, compatible and efficient.
 This means the “Split Service” option has gone and is effectively always enabled, so a notification will be shown (which means less chance the app gets killed).
 You can long press it to hide it without affecting battery optimization.